GKE-Accelerators/Single-tenant-GKE-Cluster/Terraform/modules/gateway-api-l7-gxlb/README.md

 # Gateway API module
-This module can be used to activate Gateway API CRDs 0.4.3alpha1 v0.4.3alpha2 to a given gke cluster.
+This module can be used to activate GXLB through the Gateway API to a given gke cluster.

 To use this module you must ensure the following APIs are enabled in the target project:
 ```